JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### JetBrains Space

->This functionality is provided in terms of TeamCity 2021.2 Early Access Program.
->
-{type="note"}

 Before enabling this module, you need to create a dedicated application in JetBrains Space and configure a connection to it in the Root project's settings, as described [here](configuring-connections.md#jetbrains-space-connection).

 After the connection is configured, go to __Administration | Authentication__ and: